Allman-PSE-Research-Team/Asunder/docs/reference/development/design_principles.rst

 Optional Dependency Boundaries
 ------------------------------

-Some algorithms and workflows rely on optional dependencies such as igraph, leidenalg, plotting libraries, or solver backends.
+Some algorithms and workflows rely on optional dependencies such as plotting libraries or solver backends.
+Igraph and leidenalg are core dependencies because signed Leiden is the default pricing backend.
 The package design favors graceful optionality where possible:

 - reusable modules should not pull in heavyweight dependencies unnecessarily